Thursday, November 05, 2009

 I slept in a little later and got up at 7 to make up for the later bed time and then got ready for another day up at Kay Kapab.
 Fresh fruit again for breakfast, and spicy peanut butter for the bananas.
 There were also pancakes and ham, but I stuck with the bananas, pineapple and watermelon.
 I think I am only a coffee drinker in Haiti, may have something to do with the added chocolate.

 When Jolyane and I arrived at the clinic it was quite empty, but then the therapists arrived with big smiles- more used to us on day 2.
 We talked a bit about the plan for the day and what their thoughts were etc. They were excited to learn more about OT which is a good sign.
-I worked with the male therapist and Jolyane worked with the female and we split up to tackle they days clients as teams.
-I found a translator who said he was at the clinic in case their was work, but that I would have to check with the clinic manager because that is how he would get paid.
+I worked with the male therapist and Jolyane worked with the female and we split up to tackle the days clients as teams.
+I found a translator who said he was at the clinic in case there was work, but that I would have to check with the clinic manager because that is how he would get paid.
 We could not find Johnny so he stayed and translated anyways.
 I cannot even tell you what a difference it makes to have a translator!
 I think I need to take an intense French course so that I can get more done at the clinic ;) I was able to have some bonding time with the tech and get some background about where he is from and how he travels to the clinic (taptap and sometimes motorcycle from Carrefour).
 Our first client was a 2 year old boy, B, who the tech thought when he started therapy had CP, but then as he progressed believed it to be more of just hemiparesis.
 Potentially a head injury, hard to say.
 His mom says he had the weakness for as long as she could remember.
 He was there with his older brother O, who is 6.
-Benjamin was such a cutie, he laughed all through his ROM and was quite shy at first but by the end was singing for us.
+B was such a cutie, he laughed all through his ROM and was quite shy at first but by the end was singing for us.
 I found out that at home he enjoys playing with the ball, so we got out a soccer ball and I showed mom some fun games to play to help promote bilateral hand use, balance and strength.
 B had a great time, and I think a great session.
 Aterwards we looked at the charting and note taking.
 They find it difficult to do a lot of their charting because they do not have a photocopier for their forms, and usually the printer upstairs is not working.
 We think they would also find a great difference with an organizing system for all their papers, so all they had to do was go to the wall and grab the items they need for the session.
 Something to look into for the future.

 While we prepared for the next client, Johnny arrived and I told him that I was benefiting from the translator.
 And it was at this point that we were informed that it was not in the budget to pay him, because he was told the team would have 3 francophones and would therefore manage.
 We tried to explain that we were much more efficient if we could split up, but undertsandably he did not want to change the plan without the team leaders say...I apologized to the translator, but he said he would stay and help me anyway as a volunteer- a very nice man.
 Later in the day he mentioned that he sold jewelry and I remembered him having it set out last time as well, so I said we would look at it during the break.
 I told Jolyane and we decided we would buy some jewelry and then he would get paid for the day :)